Message from Wendy Thomson - Managing Director

 Norfolk County Council is in a period of unprecedented challenge and the Government’s commitment to local ‘self-sufficiency’ represents a very different vision for local services in the future.

-Helping more people into real jobs, obtaining good qualifications, within a county which is accessible and connected to the rest of the country are key to Norfolk’s future.
+Norfolk’s future depends on people having good qualifications and real jobs and being connected – through effective transport and decent broadband and mobile links.
 With economic growth and sustainable services, people living here will be able to lead independent and fulfilling lives.

 I decided to join Norfolk County Council in 2014 because it struck me as a place with ambition, honest about the issues it faces and committed to raising the county’s aspirations and achievements.

 People told me that they felt that too often Norfolk had settled for good enough rather than aiming for the best.
 Those days are over.